 - Deductible part of self-employment tax

-- Self-employed SEP, SIMPLE, and qualified plans
+- Deduction for contributions to self-employed SEP, SIMPLE, and qualified plans

 - Self-employed health insurance deduction